Symmetry breaking for inductive logic programming: Tractable Symmetry Breaking for ILP

 Observe that $p(B,E)$ skips $D$ and none of the literals of $r_2$ witness $p(B,E)$.
 The only literal containing $D$ is $p(C,D)$ and $p(B,E)<_{lex}^2 p(C,D)$.
 Thus, $D$ is \emph{unsafe} in $r_2$.
 In rule $r_3$, $p(C,E)$ skips $D$ and $p(C,E)$ is witnessed by $p(B,D)$ because $p(B,D)<_{lex}^2 p(C,E)$.
 Thus, $D$ is safe in $r_3$.
 Observe that in $r_3$ all variables are safe including $C$ and $E$, i.e. $p(A,C)<_{lex}^2 p(B,D)$. \end{example}

 We now show that every rule has a body-variant containing only safe variables:

 \begin{proposition}[\textbf{Soundness}] For every rule $r$ there exists a rule $r'$ such that $r'$ is a body-variant of $r$ and all variables in $r'$ are safe. \end{proposition} \begin{proof}[Proof (sketch)]To simplify our argument we assume that $vars(r) = \{x_1,\cdots, x_m\}$ where for $1\leq j< m$, $x_j\ordV x_{j+1}$.
-We prove the proposition by induction,\footnote{Induction is performed over a finite total ordering towards a maximum element.} selecting the smallest unsafe variable $x$ (according to $\ordV$) and then constructing a substitution that, when applied to $r$, results in a rule where the smallest unsafe variable is larger than $x$.
+We prove the proposition by induction, selecting the smallest unsafe variable $x$ (according to $\ordV$) and then constructing a substitution that, when applied to $r$, results in a rule where the smallest unsafe variable is larger than $x$.
 After finitely many steps the smallest unsafe variable is larger than $x_m$, i.e. every variable in the constructed rule is safe. \end{proof}

 See the appendix for a full proof.
 Below we outline the transformation used by the induction step of the full proof. \begin{example} Let where the variables are ordered alphabetically.
 The argument outlined in the proof of Proposition~\ref{lem:sound} applies to rule $r_8$ as follows.
 Observe that $C$ is the smallest unsafe variable in $r_8$.
-Applying $\sigma_1 = \{F\mapsto C, C\mapsto F\}\{F\mapsto E\}$ to $r_8$ we get the rule:
+Applying $\sigma_1 = \{E\mapsto C, C\mapsto F\}\{F\mapsto E\}$ to $r_8$ we get the rule:

 Now $D$ is the smallest unsafe variable in $r_9$.
-Applying $\sigma_2 = \{F\mapsto D, D\mapsto F\}\{F\mapsto E\}$ to $r_9$ we get the rule:
+Applying $\sigma_2 = \{E\mapsto D, D\mapsto F\}\{F\mapsto E\}$ to $r_9$ we get the rule:

 Observe that rule $r_{10}$ does not have unsafe variables.
 Thus applying the substitution $\sigma =\sigma_1\sigma_2= \{E\mapsto C, C\mapsto D, D\mapsto E\}$ to $r$ results in a body-variant where all variables are safe. \end{example}